 While I find peer comparisons useful, I'm most interested in comparing a company's CCC to its prior performance.
 Here's where I believe all investors need to become trend-watchers.
 Sure, there may be legitimate reasons for an increase in the CCC, but all things being equal, I want to see this number stay steady or move downward over time.

 Source: Capital IQ, a division of Standard & Poor's.
 Dollar amounts in millions.
 FY = fiscal year.
 TTM = trailing 12 months.

 Because of the seasonality in some businesses, the CCC for the TTM period may not be strictly comparable to the fiscal-year periods shown in the chart.
 Even the steadiest-looking businesses on an annual basis will experience some quarterly fluctuations in the CCC.
 To get an understanding of the usual ebb and flow at Linear Technology, consult the quarterly period chart below.

-On a 12-month basis, the trend at Linear Technology looks less than great.
-At 104.9 days, it is 5.4 days worse than the five-year average of 99.5 days.
-The biggest contributor to that degradation was DIO, which worsened 3.3 days when compared to the five-year average.
+On a 12-month basis, the trend at Linear Technology looks OK.
+At 97.7 days, it is 1.1 days worse than the five-year average of 96.6 days.
+The biggest contributor to that degradation was DPO, which worsened 2.1 days when compared to the five-year average.

 Considering the numbers on a quarterly basis, the CCC trend at Linear Technology looks OK.
-At 118.3 days, it is 24.5 days worse than the average of the past eight quarters.
+At 106.6 days, it is little changed from the average of the past eight quarters.
 Investors will want to keep an eye on this for the future to make sure it doesn't stray too far in the wrong direction.
 With both 12-month and quarterly CCC running worse than average, Linear Technology gets low marks in this cash-conversion checkup.

 Though the CCC can take a little work to calculate, it's definitely worth watching every quarter.
 You'll be better informed about potential problems, and you'll improve your odds of finding the underappreciated home run stocks that provide the market's best returns.